 1. University of Nevada – Las Vegas – Lee Business School

 The Evening MBA program is open to applicants with a bachelor’s degree in any subject.
-For this program, you application package should include your GMAT scores, transcripts, personal statement, resume, and two letters of recommendation.
+Your application package should include your GMAT scores, transcripts, personal statement, resume, and two letters of recommendation for this program.
 You can apply to begin the program in the fall, spring, or summer term.
 Applicants to the EMBA program must have a bachelor’s degree with at least a 2.75 Grade Point Average (GPA) and seven years of professional experience.
 You will also need to submit a corporate sponsorship letter, a personal recommendation letter, and your GMAT scores and attend an interview.
 For the dual degrees, you must meet the admission requirements of both programs.
 See the website for more information about the requirements of other programs.

 - Core Curriculum for Evening MBA (21 credit hours) – Accounting for Managers, Leadership, Teams & Individuals, Financial Decision Making, Market Opportunity Analysis, Applied Economic Analysis, Data Modeling and Analysis, Capstone in Strategic Management